syler11/MS2-Matching-Game/readme.md

 Credit to https://wave.webaim.org/ for accessibility check for the website
 Credit to https://www.emailjs.com/ for email sending functionality for the website
 Credit to https://www.google.com/ for the Lighthouse report
-Credit to https://stackoverflow.com/ for being a valuabe source for various function
+Credit to https://stackoverflow.com/ for being a valuabe source for various function e.g. in-game selector buttons /Clearing div content/
 Credit to https://www.youtube.com/watch?v=tjyDOHzKN0w for Ania Kubow for the base of the card game
 Credit to https://www.youtube.com/watch?v=dtKciwk_si4 for Florin Pop for various function (Step & Score count among many other things)
 ### Image credits